GogiPuttar/adityanairswebsite.github.io/_posts/2024-03-15-SearchAndRescue.md

 ### Jetson Orin Nano
 The Jetson development boards by NVidia are compact, reliable and powerful Linux computers that can easily serve as the brain of various robotic systems.
-The Jetson Orin Nano has been flashed using a micro SD card with the [Jetpack 5.1.2](https://developer.nvidia.com/embedded/jetpack-sdk-512), and runs Ubuntu 20.0.4 and ROS2 `humble`.
+The Jetson Orin Nano has been flashed using a micro SD card with the
+<a href="https://developer.nvidia.com/embedded/jetpack-sdk-512" target="_blank">Jetpack 5.1.2</a>
+, and runs Ubuntu 20.0.4 and ROS2 `humble`.
-ROS2 can be installed by following this [Isaac ROS](https://nvidia-isaac-ros.github.io/getting_started/isaac_ros_buildfarm_cdn.html) tutorial.
+ROS2 can be installed by following this
+<a href="https://nvidia-isaac-ros.github.io/getting_started/isaac_ros_buildfarm_cdn.html" target="_blank">Isaac ROS</a>
+tutorial.
+<a href="https://sdalal1.github.io/projects/" target="_blank">Shail Dalal</a>
+and I tried multiple ways to flash the
+<a href="https://developer.nvidia.com/embedded/jetpack" target="_blank">Jetpack 6.0</a>
-[Shail Dalal](https://sdalal1.github.io/projects/) and I tried multiple ways to flash the [Jetpack 6.0](https://developer.nvidia.com/embedded/jetpack) onto the Jetson Orin Nano (with Ubuntu 22.0.4 and ROS2 `iron`) but were unsuccessful, so we opted to use the Jetpack 5.1.2 instead.
+onto the Jetson Orin Nano (with Ubuntu 22.0.4 and ROS2 `iron`) but were unsuccessful, so we opted to use the Jetpack 5.1.2 instead.
 Setting up a Jetson from scratch and installing packages on it can quickly become a tiring process owing to the lack of software support and documentation by Nvidia, which must be anticipated beforehand.
 After being set up however, the Jetson should operate quite reliably.